Home Buyer Due Diligence Lawyers: Calgary, Alberta

 The Importance Of Inspections

 In Alberta, the home buyer due diligence stage of a real estate transaction is crucial to a successful home buying experience.
 Before buying a home, you need to know what condition the home is in to avoid unwelcome surprises.
 Usually your real estate agent will list the home buyer due diligence that you want to do as “conditions”.
-The whole contract is conditional on you being satisfied with your home buyer due diligence.
-While not legally required, it is strongly encouraged that you hire a qualified home inspector as a part of the due diligence.
+The whole contract is conditional on your satisfaction with your home buyer due diligence.
+While not legally required, we strongly recommend that you hire a qualified home inspector as a part of the due diligence.
+Please note: the current contract used by real estate agents requires that you use a licensed inspector.
 To help you make an informed choice when buying real estate, here are the top ten things you should pay attention to when doing your due diligence.

 Before taking the plunge, make sure you hire a qualified home inspector.
 Home inspectors are licensed and may be part of their professional association.
-You should get a full home inspection done by a professional before removing conditions in your offer to purchase.
+We always recommend getting a full home inspection completed by a professional before removing conditions in your offer to purchase.
 Before starting the inspection, your home inspector should give you a copy of a signed contract that outlines what will and will not be included in the inspection.
 The inspector should walk you through the home and point out any visual issues.
 Expect this to take about two hours.
 Once completed, the inspector must give you a written report detailing the results of the inspection.
 The current AREA contract has a specific term that you must use a licensed home inspector: not your friend who is a trade.

 Tip: After receiving the home inspector’s written report, you can bring these issues to the seller’s attention and negotiate a better deal for your home.This does not always work but at least you will have a better idea what you are getting for your purchase price.